In 2022, tuition for full-time students at Parkland College was $11,580 a year for in-state students and $15,930 a year for out-of-state students.

 On average, college tuition goes up about 3% every year.

-If this makes attending the college of your dreams seem daunting, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students owe way less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theactual cost of attending college more manageable until after graduation.
+If this makes attending the college of your dreams seem daunting, remember, the advertized cost of tuition does not give you all the info you need to know how much you will actually have to pay for college.
+Many students pay a lot less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.

-Parkland College is a public institution, so it offers a reduced tuition rate of $10,905 for in-state students who attend full-time.
-For students who are not considered Illinois-residents, out-of-state tuition is $15,255 a year.
+Parkland College is a public institution, which means it offers a reduced tuition rate of $11,580 for in-state students who attend full-time.
+For students who are not considered Illinois-residents, out-of-state tuition is $15,930 a year.

-Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Take the time to verify your state's guidelines for how to qualify for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Take the time to verify your state's guidelines for how to qualify for in-state residency.
+Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on the state you and your parents currently reside in.
+There may be other criteria too, depending on the state you and your parents currently live in.

 Parkland College has the same tuition for international students as for those from out of state.

-International students at Parkland College can expect to pay around $15,255 per year, before any scholarships, grants or other financial aid.
+International students at Parkland College usually pay around $15,930 per year, before any scholarships or financial aid.

-Parkland College does not offer on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when estimating the actual cost of different schools
+Parkland College doesn't offer on-campus housing for students, so there are no charge for dorms, however you should take into account the cost of off-campus housing when looking at the actual cost of various schools

-Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges offer resources so that those with demonstrated need to get help covering these fees.
+Keep in mind, there could also be other costs associated with participating in certain activities, like Greek Life, or participating in sports or other extracurriculars.
+Many schools have resources for students who may struggle to participate because of cost can get help covering these costs.

-The cost of getting around in college can really vary.
-Will you drive, fly, or take public transportation to school?.
+The total cost of transportation in college depends on a few key factors.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or will you need to use public transportation?
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use public transportation?
 All of these factors can drastically impact your transportation budget.

-The location of a college or university can also have a big effect on the amount you'll have to spend just to get around.
+Where are a college is located can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is sometimes expensive, but there may be more buses, trains or low-cost flight options to actually get to school.
-The Parkland College campus is located in a suburban setting in Illinois.
+On the flip side, transportation in a city is often pricey, but cities may offer more buses, trains or low-cost flight options to actually get to school.
+Parkland Collegeis located in a suburban setting in Illinois.

-Now, let’s look at the breakdown of all expenses, to get a better idea of how much students can expect to shell out for Parkland College.
+Now, let’s go over all of the costs we've covered, to get a better idea of how much students can expect to shell out for Parkland College.

 Tuition and fees may vary depending on program, course level, location, and more.